 ECORD School of Rock

-In April 2014, an ECORD/IODP workshop for teachers was held in France.
-The workshop was held as a two- or three-day long workshop with lectures given by scientists and practical hands-on sessions developped and tested by scientists and educators who sailed on IODP drillships (JOIDES Resolution).
+In April 2014, an ECORD/IODP workshop for teachers was held in France as a two- or three-day long workshop with lectures given by scientists and practical hands-on sessions developped and tested by scientists and educators who sailed on IODP drillships (JOIDES Resolution).
 ECORD recognised this pilot workshop as a major educational contribution to educational objectives of the programme and supported that it should be shared and developped accross all ECORD countries as the “ECORD School of Rock”.

 Plans for ECORD Schools of Rock 2017 and 2018 are being discussed.